 - Will this sample attract work that I want to do more of in the future?

 To make it easy on yourself, gather all of the images you’re going to use before you start adding projects to your portfolio.
 That way, you won’t have to stop between each project to hunt an image down and optimize it for your site.
-This article will help you optimize your images so they look their best.
+Here’s how to optimize your images so they look their best.

 If you’re used to working in WordPress.com, then you probably know how to organize posts using categories and tags.
 Portfolio projects in WordPress.com function in much the same way – you can split up projects by tags and type.
 That way, when people visit your portfolio website, they can find exactly what they’re looking for without weeding through the rest.